li-xin-yi/security-summer-labs/lab8/readme.md

 ### Task 1.1: Append a new SQL statement

+We may not be satisfied with only bypassing authentication and stealing information.
+It will be better if we can append a new SQL statement right after the supposed SQL query to modify the database.

+Usually, a semicolon (`;`) is used to separate two SQL statements.
+So what if we append a INSERT statement when login the system?
+For example,

 - username: `a' OR 1=1; INSERT INTO employee (NAME, ID) VALUES ('MUR','11451') --`
 - password: `anything`

+Unfortunately, although we can pass the login page by the injection code, no new data will be inserted into the database.
+Because `;` is defined as a termination in most [SQLiteDatabase API](https://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html#execSQL(java.lang.String)), anything after it should be ignored, which means it does not support multiple statements in single query. [^1]

+[^1]: More information can be referenced [in this question](https://stackoverflow.com/questions/13202600/android-and-sqlite-when-to-use-semicolons-to-end-statements)

 ## Task 2: SQL Injection Attack on UPDATE Statement